merima98/BurgerBuilder/README.md

 ### Usage

-env file should look like this:
+.env file should look like this:

 	REACT_APP_BASE_URL = databaseName